-Documentation of biodiversity is one of the primary works in ecological studies.
-Writing any taxonomic guide (flora, monograph, pictorial guide book etc.) is a step forward for documentation, and in biodiverse countries like India, such guides makes further biodiversity studies easier.
-While floras or monographs are useful for taxonomists/scientists, pictorial guide books can help even a layman for identification, which is why pictorial guide books are a necessity.
+Documentation of biodiversity is one of the main purposes in ecological studies.
+Writing any taxonomic guide (flora, monograph, pictorial guidebook) is a step forward for documentation, and in biodiverse countries like India, such guides make further biodiversity studies easier.
+While floras or monographs are useful for taxonomists/scientists, pictorial field guides can help a layperson in learning and identifying trees.

-Northeast India is one of the rich biodiverse areas in India, but floristically, it is still less explored and documented.
-The location is at the interface of Himalayan & Indo-Burma biogeographical realm.
+North-east India is one of the rich biodiverse areas in India, but floristically, it is still less explored and documented.
+The location is at the interface of Himalayan and Indo-Burma biogeographical realms.
 Interactions among factors like wide elevation gradient with variable climatic condition and topography makes it the most plant-diverse area in India.
-However, apart from a few regional floras and plant monographs, there is no comprehensive pictorial field guide book for identification of common trees from this part of India.
-With our pictorial guide book of trees, we hope that nature and plant enthusiasts as well as visitors can learn, identify and engage with the trees around Pakke Tiger Reserve as well as in the low elevation forests of Arunachal Pradesh.
-Many tree species covered in the book also occur in low-elevation forests of Assam and other parts of North-east India, some also occur in other parts of mainland India.
+However, apart from a few regional floras and plant monographs, there is no comprehensive pictorial field guide for identification of common trees from this part of India.
+With our field guide of trees, we hope that nature and plant enthusiasts as well as visitors can learn, identify and engage with the trees around the low elevation forests of Arunachal Pradesh.
+Many tree species covered in the book also occur in low-elevation forests of Assam and other parts of North-east India, while some also occur in other parts of mainland India.

 THE BOOK: Trees of Arunachal Pradesh: A Field Guide

 Authors: Navendu Page, Aparajita Datta and Bibidishananda Basu